benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: Link to backing trees section when done]::

 Given the limited type of hashing that's done during Merkleization (always hashing the concatenation of two 32 byte strings), it's worth looking into whether specific performance optimisations are available.
-Potuz has [done this](https://hackmd.io/@potuz/rJX9iD30u), and produced an optimised library, [Hashtree](https://github.com/prysmaticlabs/hashtree).
+Potuz has produced an optimised library, [Hashtree](https://github.com/prysmaticlabs/hashtree), for Merkle tree computation that takes advantage of this.

 ### Generalised indices and Merkle proofs <!-- /part2/building_blocks/merkle_proofs* -->